Side Information Fusion for Recommender Systems over Heterogeneous Information Network: ``MF + FM'' Framework

 \section{``MF + FM'' Framework}

-The proposed framework is illustrated in Figure~\ref{fig-framework}.
+The proposed ``MF + FM'' framework is illustrated in Figure~\ref{fig-framework}.
 The input to the MF part is a HIN, e.g., the one in Figure~\ref{fig-intro-example}.
-To solve the semantic limitation issue, we design metagraphs instead of metapaths to capture complex semantics that exists between users and items in a HIN, e.g., those in Figure~\ref{fig-yelp-metagraph} and \ref{fig-amazon-metagraph}.
+To solve the semantic limitation issue, we propose to use metagraph instead of metapath to capture complex semantics that exists between users and items in a HIN, e.g., those in Figure~\ref{fig-yelp-metagraph} and \ref{fig-amazon-metagraph}.
 Let there be $L$ metagraphs.
 The MF part, introduced in Section~\ref{sec-mf-part}, computes from the $L$ metagraphs $L$ user-item similarity matrices, denoted by $\bR^1, \bR^2, \cdots, \bR^L$.
-Since these similarity matrices tend to be very sparse, we apply low-rank matrix approximation to factorize each similarity matrix into two low-dimension matrices, representing the latent features of users and items.
+We then apply low-rank matrix approximation to factorize each similarity matrix into two low-dimensional matrices, representing the latent features of users and items, which is also a classical method in CF based recommendation \cite{koren2008factorization}.
 The output of the MF part is the $L$ groups of latent features for users and items.
-Since existing methods only compute metapath based similarities, we design a new algorithm to compute the user-item similarities from metagraphs.
+Since existing methods only compute metapath based similarities, we design a new algorithm to compute metagraph based user-item similarities.